lyuchuny3/autokernel-docs-en/blog/ai_compiler overview.md

 > _Different scheduling strategies consider the trade-off between repeated redundant calculations and locality。_

 ___
-## 四、AutoKernel
+## AutoKernel
 Whether the deep learning model can be successfully applied to the terminal and meet the product needs, a key indicator is the reasoning performance of the neural network model.

 The current high-performance operator calculation library is mainly developed manually by high-performance computing optimization engineers.
 However, the continuous emergence of new algorithms/hardware has led to a huge workload of operator-level optimization and development.
 At the same time, optimizing the code is not a simple task.
 It requires engineers to be proficient in computer architecture as well as to be familiar with the calculation process of operators.
 There are few talents, high demand, and high technical threshold.
 Therefore, we believe that operator optimization and automation is the general trend in the future.
 The original intention of proposing AutoKernel is to automate this process, start small, optimize at the operator level, and realize the automatic generation of optimized code.